Prasads33/weatherForecast/README.md

 Software required to run are: IDE (Webstrome, Visual-Studio  etc.) WebdriverIo, Cucumber, NodeVerion 10

 The Testsuite can be executed from commandline as well as from IDE.

-From Terminal npm run test
+Command for executing featureFiles : npm run test